hodyroff/scs-training/Virtualization/OpenStack-Arch.md

 All core services (except Swift) need to be present for SCS-compatible IaaS compliance.
 Note on swift: We require an S3 compatible service.
 (Ideally, both S3 and Swift are offered.)

+Note on terminology: OpenStack calls hosts (hardware nodes) hypervisors and VMs instances or servers.

 ### Other standard OpenStack services
 | Type | Name | Function and Notes |